MANUSCRIPT

 Figure 5: Clean Energy Consumption vs Dirty Energy Prices.

-Notes: The figure plots two series for the US: the log-difference in average energy prices between pollutant and non-pollutant sources, and the log-difference in energy consumption between clean and dirty energy.
-Both series are normalized to 100 in 2010 prior to the log transformation.
-As a proxy for clean energy prices, we use onshore wind LCOE estimates from International Renewable Energy Agency (2024); analogous results using photovoltaic estimates are shown in figure 13.
+Notes: The figure plots the four-year moving average for two US time-series: the log-difference between average polluting and non-polluting energy prices, and the log-difference between total clean and dirty energy consumption.
+Both series are normalized to 0 in 2004.
+As a proxy for clean energy prices, I use onshore wind LCOE estimates for new power plants in the US from International Renewable Energy Agency (2024); analogous results using photovoltaic estimates are shown in figure 12 of the supplemental appendix.
 All prices are adjusted for inflation.

 Citation